Markovian Embedding of Nonlinear Memory via Spectral Representation: Introduction

 \section{Introduction}

-{ } Several evolutionary processes with memory effects are modelled by nonlocal equations.
-Examples include particle motion in unsteady hydrodynamic environments~\citep{lovalentiBrady93, Oza2013, schnitzer23}, and boundary evolution in diffusion processes in time-dependent domains~\citep{stefan1891,fokaspelloni2012} and under nonlinear boundary forcing~\citep{mannWolf51, nonlinearRadiation72, olmstead76}.
-In this manuscript, we are concerned with nonlocal models where the evolution equation for a state variable $y(t)$ has the following canonical structure:
+{ } Memory effects often emerge in reduced models of physical processes having many dynamically interacting degrees of freedom.
+They arise when one isolates a state variable of primary interest by integrating out the effects of other state variables.
+Mathematical models describing evolution of such primary state variables typically take the form of nonlocal differential equations with distributed delay.
+Examples include particle motion in unsteady hydrodynamic environments~\citep{lovalentiBrady93}, dynamics of self-propelled walking droplets~\citep{Oza2013} and chemically active particles~\citep{schnitzer23}, boundary evolution in diffusion processes in time-dependent domains~\citep{stefan1891,fokaspelloni2012} and under nonlinear boundary forcing~\citep{mannWolf51, nonlinearRadiation72, olmstead76}, dynamics of optical and mechanical resonators~\citep{Peters2022} and population dynamics~\citep{Cushing1977-rt}.

+We are concerned with nonlocal models where the evolution equation for a state variable $y(t)$ has the following canonical form:

 where the superscript $n$ indicates the order of time derivative.
+We distinguish between the local-in-time driving term, $L(\cdot)$, which depends only on the instantaneous state, and the nonlocal driving term, represented by the integral over history of states involving the integrable memory function $N(\cdot)$.
+The nonlocal term may be further classified based on whether the memory function depends linearly or nonlinearly on the history of states.
+The generalized Langevin equation \citep{Zwanzig1973} and the Maxey-Riley equation \citep{maxey1983equation,gatignol1983} are examples of the former.
+In this article, we consider the general case of a nonlinear memory function $N(\cdot)$.

-The function $L(\cdot)$ is a local-in-time term driving the evolution, whereas the function $N(\cdot)$ is a memory kernel of the nonlocal integral, which is also a nonlinear function of $y(t)$.
-Without the nonlocal term, Eq.~\eqref{eq:canonicalForm} can be readily transformed into a system of first order ordinary differential equations (ODEs) yielding a Markovian description.
-However, with the nonlocal term, such a transformation is not trivial.
-Different Markovian embeddings in an abstract extended space are commonly realised by introducing an auxiliary variable that accounts for the memory \citep{dafermos70}.
-In this study, we show that a Markovian prescription can be realised for nonlocal equations of the form in Eq.~\eqref{eq:canonicalForm} by an embedding procedure that relies on the spectral representation of the nonlinear memory kernel (previously discussed for linear memory kernel in \citep{jaganathan2023}).
+The nonlocality poses challenges in solving equations such as \cref{eq:canonicalForm}.
+In the absence of the nonlocal term, the dynamics is \textit{memory-independent}, and the resultant \cref{eq:canonicalForm} can be readily transformed into a system of ordinary differential equations (ODEs), yielding a Markovian description for which powerful tools from dynamical systems theory are available.
+However, with the nonlocal term intact, such a transformation is non-trivial.
+A common strategy is to realise Markovian embeddings in an abstract extended space by introducing a set of auxiliary variables that encode the memory effects, each governed by its own local evolution equation \citep{giorgi2010, HenrikNevermann_2023}.
+We show that a Markovian prescription can be naturally realised for nonlocal equations of the form in \cref{eq:canonicalForm} by an embedding procedure that relies on an exact spectral representation of the nonlinear memory function, extending ideas previously discussed for linear memory functions in \citep{Jaganathan2025}.